A Guide to Federal Jury Service

 As a juror, you play an essential role in the American system of justice.

 You do not need any special skills or legal knowledge to be a juror.
 You do need to keep an open mind and be willing to make decisions free of personal feeling and biases.
 As a juror, you will listen to opening statements and closing arguments for both sides.
 You will also learn about and weigh the evidence that has been collected for the trial.
-Then you will be asked to make a decision about the case after you have talked it over with the other jurors during deliberations.
+You will then be asked to make a decision about the case after you have talked it over with the other jurors during deliberations.

 During the trial, the judge serves as the court's presiding officer and as the final authority on the law.
 The lawyers act as advocates for their sides of the case.
 As a juror, you are responsible for impartially evaluating the facts presented and for applying the law to these facts as the judge instructs you.
 These combined efforts bring about the fair and impartial administration of justice in our state and nation.